Anchorsify/Anchorsify.github.io/_pages/Leaf.md

 Unfortunately for the Uchiha, they are not inherently able to access this power.
 Rather, in times of need—generally when under severe combat-related stress—the doujutsu will activate itself.
 This is GM-regulated; you’ll be informed if this takes place.
 When it does, your Sharingan immediately activates at the stage above the highest you’ve achieved, and from then on you may activate that stage at will.

-However, with enough training and persistence, a shinobi can unlock the Sharingan’s higher stages without the need for external stimulus, though it can take a while.
-At 1000, 2000, and 3000 XP you automatically gain access to the First, Second, and Third Stage Sharingan, respectively, if you haven’t already.
+PC Uchiha are considered better than your average Uchiha and begin with Stage 1 unlocked at creation.
+Unfortunately, to unlock its higher stages requires training and persistence.
+A shinobi can unlock the Sharingan’s higher stages without the need for external stimulus, though it can take a while.
+At 1000, and 2000 XP you automatically gain access to the Second, and Third Stage Sharingan, respectively, if you haven’t already.
 Legends speak of a fourth, higher stage, but no one in recent memory has obtained it.

 Activating Sharingan is a Speed 0 action, which can be performed alongside another technique or Interrupt, and it has an Upkeep of 2.